 Step 5.
 Plugins & Customizations

-Once you have written your first blog post, you probably want to get started with adding other usual elements on your website such as a contact form, about page, and more.
+Once you have written your first blog post, you probably want to get started with adding other usual elements on your website such as contact forms, galleries, sliders, etc.

 WordPress plugins are apps that allow you to add new features to your website.